ansonyuu/getup/README.md

-# getup
+# GETUP! - An App for the Passively Active
-A SYDE/BME hackathon project
+Also a SYDE/BME hackathon project

 ## What it is